talejandro/minecraft_1.18.1_server_setup_wizard/README.md

-# Minecraft 1.18.1 Server Setup Wizard
+# Minecraft 1.18.1 Server Setup Wizard.

 This repository has a jar server to Minecraft 1.18.1 and the setup wizard script for Linux and Windows in Go.